JohnLaTwC/Shared/Presentations/Quote compilation by JohnLaTwC.md

 Nobody cares, work harder.

-We’re great at creating scorecards we want to be judged on, but is this what the customer wants.
+We’re great at creating scorecards we want to be judged on, but is this what the customer wants?

 There is no being, only becoming.